slimbootloader/documentation/source/getting-started/build-host-setup.rst

 ^^^^^^^^^^^^^^^^^^^^^

-Supported environment: **Microsoft Visual Studio 2015**
+Supported environment: **Microsoft Visual Studio 2015** **Require:**  Include x64 C/C++ compiler tools with the installation as this is not the default option.

 Install the **exact** versions (if specified) of the following tools to the designated directories: